The Italian Digital Nomad Visa is real, yay!

 The visa itself is only the first step.

-Once you arrive in Italy, there are mandatory registrations and time-sensitive obligations that follow.
-Missing these doesn’t usually cause immediate issues, but it can create problems later when you renew, change status, or try to settle long-term.
+Once you arrive in Italy, there are registrations and time-sensitive obligations that begin almost immediately.
+Missing these does not always create instant visible problems, but it can create serious friction later when you renew, settle long-term, or need to interact with local systems.

 A grounded conclusion

 The Italian Digital Nomad Visa is not impossible.
-It’s also not forgiving of guesswork.
+But it is also not forgiving of guesswork.

-If you want to understand whether this visa fits your profile, how your situation is likely to be interpreted, and how to prepare without trial and error, that’s the type of guidance we offer through Nomadissimi.
+If you want to understand whether this visa truly fits your profile, how your situation is likely to be interpreted, and how to prepare without trial and error, that is the kind of guidance we offer through Nomadissimi.